najlepsiwebdesigner/foundation-datepicker/README.md

 Issues
 -------------------
-Before you submit a new issue, please check closed issues (here)[https://github.com/najlepsiwebdesigner/foundation-datepicker/issues?q=is%3Aissue+is%3Aclosed], maybe your problem was solved already.
+Before you submit a new issue, please check closed (maybe also open) issues [here](https://github.com/najlepsiwebdesigner/foundation-datepicker/issues?q=is%3Aissue+is%3Aclosed), maybe your problem was solved already.
 Thanks!